-\end{thm} \begin{proof}[Proof sketch] Computing the error in using the conditional expectation as an estimator. \end{proof} From this one sees that for $r \leq 1,$ the GT-estimator is minimax optimal to within a factor $1+r\leq 2$.
-Within the class of linear estimators one can find an even tighter lower bound, ruling out any non-trivial improvement on the GTE within this class. \begin{thm} For any other estimator $\hat{S}^{(H)}_{t,T}$ with the SEP and any $t,r \geq 0$ we have \end{thm} \begin{proof}[Proof sketch] We consider the error incurred on a distribution with a very large number of very rare species.
+\end{prop} \begin{proof}[Proof sketch] Computing the error in using the conditional expectation as an estimator. \end{proof} From this one sees that for $r \leq 1,$ the GT-estimator is minimax-optimal to within a factor $1+r\leq 2$.
+Within the class of linear estimators one can find an even tighter lower bound, ruling out any non-trivial improvement on the GTE within this class. \begin{prop} For any estimator $\hat{S}_{t,T}$ with the SEP and any $t,r \geq 0$ we have \end{prop} \begin{proof}[Proof sketch] By Proposition \ref{prop:symmetries} the estimator is linear.
+We consider the error incurred on a distribution with a very large number of very rare species.
 This error is determined by $H_1$, which we then optimize over. \end{proof}

-If we further insists on atemporality we can show a substantial rate gap to any other estimator.
+If we further insist on atemporality we can show a substantial rate gap to any other estimator.
 We write $f(t) \lesssim g(t)$ to mean $f(t) \leq cg(t)$ for some constant $c$ independent of $t$ and all $t$ large enough.